 From the Edit menu in EndNote

-You can change the sort order for the bibliography.
+Under Bibliography > Sort Order you can change the sort order of your bibliography.
 This is especially useful if you need to create a complex bibliography.

-This allows you to leave capitalization as it has been added to the record, or to have it determined by the style settings.
+Under Bibliography > Title Capitalization you are able to apply settings to leave capitalization as it has been added to the record, or to have it determined by the style settings.

 +61 2 6125 5111